 I had to stop and think about her question.
 Do I really have any tricks for getting and staying motivated?
 After all, that’s an often daily struggle for me.
 There are so many other things to do.

-Things that seem more important.
+Things that seem more important than drawing.

 Things like writing blog posts, freelance writing (to support my art habit,) daily chores around the house, including cat care and, now that spring is coming, yard and garden work.